 Dual enrollment students will be permitted to take courses counting for high school credit as part of the dual enrollment program.
 Courses should not exceed the number of credits allowable by the school district.
-The maximum course load for dual enrollment students will be limited to two (2) SCF Campus-based courses per term (courses with accompanying labs are counted as one course) per semester or less as part of the Dual Enrollment Program in each full fall and spring term, and not to exceed two courses in the summer term.
+The maximum course load for dual enrollment students will be limited to two (2) SCF Campus-based courses per term (courses with accompanying labs are counted as one course) per semester or less as part of the Dual Enrollment Program in each full fall and spring term, and not to exceed two total courses in all summer terms combined.
 Students may take additional dual enrollment courses at their high schools, not to exceed a combined total of 15 hours per term.